Pest Control Services

 Once you’ve established that the vendor holds a valid and active license, you should verify that they are licensed in all the appropriate categories to meet the needs of your written scope of work.

-For example, let’s say your provider is currently licensed in only “General Pest,” and you have termite and fumigation as optional treatments in your scope of work.
+For example, let’s say your pest control provider is currently licensed in only “General Pest,” and you have termite and fumigation as optional treatments in your scope of work.

 If your provider is not currently licensed in these categories, how are they going to be able to meet your expectations?